Communication itself is a challenging topic within organizations.

 Understanding that communication is a conversation, and not a monolog or a presentation, is vital for the adoption of change.
 Ideally, a conversation should occur between the change leaders and small groups of the people expected to make the changes.
 Changes typically come with a vision, mission, and objectives in mind.

 Employees should understand how changes impact them.
 On the other hand, change leaders should provide ample time for requesting clarifications and giving feedback.
+This, in conjunction with some work incentive plans, can be the catalyst for successful change.

 As new details emerge, employees will want to learn about them.
 Interactive workshops are a great way of exploring the changes.
 Training works best when it’s bi-directional, assuming that all levels of the company are involved.
 Moreover, these are great opportunities for networking, both formally and informally.